 Progress through these levels depends on our intention in training and practice.
 It is a personal evolution where we experience different feelings (mindfulness or an existential state of no self, or selflessness).
 Becoming empty of ourselves is the basic seed of motivation to train.

 We use the ideas and concepts first, then our physical movement, and then energy follows on its own accord.
 Techniques assist in moving us inwards towards the light, which aids in developing our intention, our character, compassion, benevolence and integrity.
-The outcome of our intention is head-top energy or Dingjin.

 1. a martial art – soft overcomes hard